psychemedia/storytelling-notes/hudden_dudden.md

 "Ah well, let them have it, husband, as they want it so much; and let us think we never had it."

 Then they pay him ten thousand piastres, and take the hare and go.
 On the way, one of them observed, "I will now send it to my wife, and tell it to order her to cook me such and such dishes, and if you choose, send word by it at the same time tp your wives."
 So the second said, "Let it go to my wife also, and tell her so and so;" and the third said, "Well, it may say so and so to my wife as well."
-Then they said to the hare, "Well, did you hear what we told you? "
+Then they said to the hare, "Well, did you hear what we told you?"

 The hare shook its ears, and they supposed it meant to say, "Yes!" and let it go, and it took to the hills, and they cried, "Eh, look at it!
 It's not going straight to the village.
-It wants to take a turn first! "
+It wants to take a turn first!"

 Never fear but the old man will make you open your eyes!

 Not to make too long a tale of it, the day passed, and in the evening each goes home.

-"Well wife," says the first," did the hare come and tell you to cook? "
+"Well wife," says the first," did the hare come and tell you to cook?"

 When his wife heard him say that, she exclaimed, "Mercy on us, husband, what are you thinking of?
 Are you mad?" and she crossed herself.
 "Never a hare, nor a leveret did I see."

 The same thing happened to the other two.

 The first went to the house of the second one.
-"Well," said he, "did the hare come to your house? "
+"Well," said he, "did the hare come to your house?"

 "Not a bit of it," he answered, "and I've been abusing my wife."